ttscoff/hookapp/README.md

-# hookapp
+# Hook CLI

-A CLI for Hook.app on macOS.
+CLI interface for Hook.app (macOS)

+> Hook.app is a productivity tool for macOS <https://hookproductivity.com/>.
+This gem includes a `hook` binary that allows interaction with the features of Hook.app.

+*v2.0.2*

 ## Installation